-Once again, and the same as 2020 and 2021, both BCBSA and AHIP will voluntarily collect the same payment model data the LAN is collecting at the same level of granularity through their own surveys in alignment with the LAN's APM methodology.
-The LAN plans to recruit approximately 50 health plans in 2022 to submit data directly to the LAN.
+Once again, both BCBSA and AHIP will voluntarily collect the same payment model data the LAN is collecting at the same level of granularity through their own surveys in alignment with the LAN's APM methodology.
+Also, for the 2024 Measurement Effort, the LAN, BCBSA, and AHIP will field the metrics related to counting covered lives in accountable care arrangements as described in the previous paragraph.
+The LAN plans to solicit participation from approximately 50 health plans in 2024.
+For plans that commit to participation, they will submit data directly to the LAN.
 The LAN will receive aggregated data from AHIP and BCBSA, with no access to individual member plan responses.